vtexdocs/dev-portal-content/docs/guides/Master-Data/master-data-how-it-works/vtable.md

 updatedAt: "2022-07-28T21:27:21.269Z"
 ---

+> ⚠️ VTable has been deprecated, which means it will not be updated, and support and maintenance are no longer provided.

  VTable is a dynamic user interface designed to handle data from Master Data v2 directly from VTEX Admin.
-It allows you to create custom applications for managing and visualizing data efficiently, using [JSON schemas](https://developers.vtex.com/vtex-rest-api/docs/starting-to-work-on-master-data-with-json-schema).
+It allows you to create custom applications for managing and visualizing data from documents efficiently, using [JSON schemas](https://developers.vtex.com/vtex-rest-api/docs/starting-to-work-on-master-data-with-json-schema).

 To render an app in VTable you must follow these steps: